nestorSag/mlops-lite/README.md

 # MLOps control centre with Terraform + MLFlow + AWS

-This project is intended to provide a lean MLOps control centre to train, track, deploy, monitor and retire ML models using MLFlow and Terraform on AWS.
+This project is intended to provide a lean MLOps control centre to train, track, deploy, monitor and retire ML models using MLFlow and Terraform on AWS, doing so from your local machine or through GitHub action workflows

 # Scope